Treatment Effect Estimation with Observational Network Data using Machine Learning: Introduction

 \section{Introduction}

-Classical causal inference based on observational data usually assumes that the experimental units are independent.
-This assumption is also part of the stable unit treatment value assumption (SUTVA)~\citep{rubin1980}.
-However, independence is often not conceivable in practice due to interactions among units, and so-called spillover effects may occur.
-For example, participants in a clinical trial on an infectious disease may interact, and the vaccination (treatment) of a person not only influences this person's health status (outcome), but can also protect the health status of other people the person is interacting with~\citep{Perez-Heydrich2014, Saevje2021}.
-Alternatively, in a housing mobility experiment, a random selection of residents receive assistance to relocate in the form of information, but such additional information might also influence the behavior of the people with whom the recipients communicate~\citep{Sobel2006}.
-Other examples of studies where dependencies come from spillover effects include the reduction of students' depressive symptoms~\citep{Vanderweele2013}, teaching methods in education~\citep{Hong2008}, school-based deworming programs~\citep{Miguel2003, Aiken2015}, and fMRI imaging for motor inhibition~\citep{Luo2012}.
+Classical causal inference approaches for treatment effect estimation with observational data usually assume independent units.
+This assumption is part of the common stable unit treatment value assumption (SUTVA)~\citep{rubin1980}.
+However, independence is often violated in practice due to interactions among units that lead to so-called spillover effects.
+For example, the vaccination against an infectious disease (treatment) of a person (unit) may not only influence this person's health status (outcome), but may also protect the health status of other people the person is interacting with~\citep{Perez-Heydrich2014, Saevje2021}.
+In the presence of spillover effects, standard algorithms fail to separate correlation from causation, and spurious associations due to network dependence contribute to the replication crisis~\citep{Lee-Ogburn2021} and may yield biased causal effect estimators and invalid inference~\citep{Sobel2006, Perez-Heydrich2014, sofrygin2017, eckles2021, Lee-Ogburn2021, ogburn2014b}.
+New approaches are required to guarantee valid causal inference from observational data with spillover effects.